 That’s when I discovered and dove into fantasy novels like The Lord of the Rings, The Lion, the Witch, and the Wardrobe, and The Golden Compass.
 I was smitten by their amazing worlds.
 Many writing courses and conferences later, I started to write novels and short stories.
 I entered many writing contests and have won seven awards as outlined below.

 In 2005, my writing took a backseat when I was commissioned by Sono Nis Press to illustrate a book called Tabasco the Saucy Raccoon.
 Author Lyn Hancock and I toured to schools and libraries in British Columbia and Ontario presenting writing and illustrating workshops for students during the next two years.
 I have since provided illustrations for two other books, One Thing I Know For Sure, and Tide changes.

-In 2014, Sono Nis Press also commissioned me to illustrate Karen Autio’s picture book, Growing Up In Wild Horse Canyon.
+In 2014, I was commissioned to illustrate Karen Autio’s historical picture book, Growing Up In Wild Horse Canyon.
 Crwth Press is now our publisher and after our release October 15, 2018, Karen and I embark upon a whirlwind book tour in libraries and schools in the Okanagan Valley.
-Karen is one of my best buddies and Diane Morriss, publisher of Sono Nis Press is a lovely person and a joy to work with.
+Karen is one of my best buddies and a joy to work with.

-I still live in Kelowna, with my husband and one of our two grown sons, but no pet skunk.
+I still live in Kelowna, with my husband, John, but no pet skunk.

 • 2000–2004 Selected by jury twice to attend the Literary Arts Program (Children’s Writing) of the British Columbia Festival of the Arts.
 Placed first in the following contests: Byline Magazine, Bard’s Ink Writing, and the Kay Snow division of the Willamette Writer’s Society Conference.